vamshiiM/AIattendance_System/README.md

 ## 🛠️ Tech Stack

 ## Frontend
--Python

--Tkinter

--CustomTkinter
+- Python

+- Tkinter

+- CustomTkinter

+- Matplotlib

 ## Backend
--Python

--my-sql-connector-python
+- Python

+- my-sql-connector-python

 ## Database
--MYSql
+- MYSql

 ## Modules for JARVIS

--pyttsx3  -- to convert text to speech
+- pyttsx3  -- to convert text to speech

--speech_recongnition  -- for the ai to listen and recognize
+- speech_recongnition  -- for the ai to listen and recognize

 ## Engine
 - sapi5